ConversationalComponents/docs/docs/tutorials/plug_coco_component_inside_dialogflow_conversation.md

 intentMap.set('coco.incontext.intent', cocoContext);
 ```

-**Notice**: In order to be able to send requests to APIs from the fulfilment function,
+**Notice**: In order to be able to send external requests to APIs from the fulfilment function(in other words calling CoCo),
 you need to activate your Google firebase account.
 It will ask you for billing info.
-Also Google provides a substantial free quota for this service, so you won't actually be charged.
+Google provides a substantial free quota for this service, so you won't actually be charged.

 ## Plug Component To Your Conversation Flow.
 * Access [CoCo Marketplace](https://marketplace.conversationalcomponents.com/ "CoCo Marketplace") and choose the relevant component: